What’s In Smart Balance Cooking Spray?

 As is in PAM, Smart Balance cooking spray also contains soy lecithin, grain alcohol (not really that much of a big deal there), dimethylpolysiloxane, and fuel based propellants.
 You might be wondering what the heck dimethylpolysiloxane is, right?
 PAM contains a similar form – something called dimethyl silicone.
 It’s a form of silicone put in cooking spray to keep all the added chemicals from foaming up in your pan or cookie sheet – after all, that would kind of be gross if your stir-fry started foaming up half way through the cooking process.

-This is the one I use below and highly suggest it as it is just as effective as any store bought pan sprayer and you can add any oil you wish.
 All you do is add the oil and it’s pressurized with your own hand pumps.
 The coating is just as effective as any store bought aerosol sprayer and the benefit is you get that WITHOUT any of negative ingredients.